A History Of Success In ERISA Claims Matters

 How much does an ERISA appeal cost?

 The cost of appealing an ERISA decision depends on the legal representation you have.
 To find out what it could cost in your situation, contact Toledano Disability Law for a free case evaluation.
-During this meeting, attorney Reagan Toledano will have an opportunity to learn about the particulars of your case.
+During this meeting, our lawyer, Reagan Toledano, will take the opportunity to learn about the particulars of your case.
 You will also have a chance to ask any questions you may have and learn how attorney Toledano’s services’ pricing structure works.

 Is an ERISA appeal worth it?

 Besides long-term disability benefits, ERISA’s rules may encompass claims for short-term disability, accidental death, health insurance and long-term care.
-The legal team at Toledano Disability Law has a deep record of experience and success on behalf of clients making claims for these and other covered employee benefits.
+Our lawyer has a deep record of experience and success on behalf of clients making claims for these and other covered employee benefits.

 After you have applied for short-term or long-term disability benefits and have been denied, the next steps can be briefly described as follows.

-1. If you decide to appeal, do so within 180 days.
+1. If you decide to appeal, we must do so within 180 days.

 2. Your appeal may include additional information or clarify aspects of your application that may not have confirmed your eligibility persuasively or explicitly enough.

-4. Normally, you should exhaust internal appeals opportunities through your benefit plan before taking an appeal to trial.
+4. Normally, you must exhaust internal appeals opportunities through your benefit plan before you can initiate litigation.

-An ERISA attorney can help you cut through complex documentation requirements and rules to get your initial claim filed correctly and in a timely way.
-If you then need to file an appeal, your lawyer will be ready to represent you efficiently.
+An ERISA lawyer can help you cut through complex documentation requirements and rules to get your initial claim filed correctly and in a timely way.
+If you then need to file an appeal, your attorney will be ready to represent you efficiently.

-Attorney Reagan Toledano Can Help You Appeal A Denied Benefits Claim
+Attorney Toledano Can Help You Appeal A Denied Benefits Claim

-Since 2005, Reagan has been helping people overcome ERISA-governed benefits denials.
+Since 2005, our lawyer has been helping people overcome ERISA-governed benefits denials.
 He is available to help you plan and carry out an appeal after your initial claim has been denied.

 Do not hesitate if you are wondering how to appeal a denial after applying for short-term or long-term disability benefits.
 Get answers to your questions and guidance on how to get ready to appeal.
 Call 877-281-4789 or inquire online.
-Toledano Disability Law serves clients nationwide.
+We serve clients nationwide.